 - Tax Rates (i.e. taxes to apply on invoices during a sale)

 - Accounts (i.e. accounts to which an invoice or credit needs to be applied)

 - Settlement (i.e. payments received from clients towards an invoice)

-All this information is passed seamlessly between EdgeCTP and FreeAgent, which means actions done within EdgeCTP (for these information items) are automatically replicated in FreeAgent, without needing you to rekey the same information into FreeAgent.
+All this information is passed seamlessly between EdgeCTP and FreeAgent integration, which means actions done within EdgeCTP (for these information items) are automatically replicated in FreeAgent, without needing you to rekey the same information into FreeAgent.
 That is, FreeAgent does the accounting aspects of your business brilliantly, whilst EdgeCTP supports the trading elements excellently, and together they provide business support of revenue generation (EdgeCTP) and protection (FreeAgent).
 It is important to note, however, that EdgeCTP takes the lead from FreeAgent, as the correct ‘books and records’ repository, regarding accounts and taxes i.e. EdgeCTP always yields to FreeAgent for accounts and taxes data.